Jardo72/rdbms-diff/README.md

 If you would like to use the comparison tools for other database engine like Oracle, you will have to take care about the corresponding database adataper(s).

+## Environment Setup
+Before using the tool, you have make sure all dependencies are installed.
+The most simple (and recommended) approach is the following:
+1. Clone this Git repository, or download its contents to a host where you want to use the comparison tools.
+2. Create and activate a new virtual environment (for instance, `python -m venv .venv` creates a new virtual environment).
+3. Use `pip install -r requirements.txt` to install all dependencies to the virtual environment.
+4. From the root directory of this project, use the commands documented by the subsequent sections of this document to start the particular comparison tools.

 ## Schema Comparison Tool
 The following command will display instructions about how to start schema comparison.
 ```